 In June 2007, the Canadian Institute of Chartered Accountants modified Section 1400, "General Standards of Financial Statement Presentation", in order to require that management make an assessment of the Company's ability to continue as a going concern over a period which is at least, but not limited to, twelve months from the balance sheet date.
-These new disclosure requirements have been implemented by the Company as of December 1, 2008, and have had no impact on the Company's consolidated financial statements as at November 30, 2009.
+These new disclosure requirements have been implemented by the Company as of December 1, 2008, and have had no impact on the Company's consolidated financial statements.